lbarmako/rpncalculator/README.md

 - After displaying the warning, all further processing of the string terminates and the current state of the stack is displayed.

+# Sample Example Corrections
+- **Example 4** has incorrect answer as per requirements below. `undo` undoes the previous operation, thus the final answer to that example should be `stack: 20 5`.
+See _com.intfinit.rpncalculator.RPNCalculatorTest.sampleTest4_
+- Example 7 has incorrect answer as per requirements below.
+The final answer to that example should be `stack: 120` See _com.intfinit.rpncalculator.RPNCalculatorTest.sampleTest7_

 # Deliverables
 - The solution submitted should include structure, source code, configuration and any tests or test code you deem necessary - no need to package class files.